JoseBlanca/uv_seminar/README.md

 Are we in an insolvable catch-22 situation?
 If we only had the system Python and system wide library installs we would, but, fortunately we can use virtual environments to isolate projects and library installations, so we can have different versions of the same library installed for different projects.

 You might be thinking that the example that I have just shown is contrived and that that would not happen usually, but if you do, you better think twice.
 Libraries are removing old code and, especially, old APIs all the time.
-For instance, NumPy and pandas hav done it recently.
+For instance, NumPy and pandas have done it recently.
 So if you created a project that depends on Numpy or pandas a year or a couple of years ago, that code might not run anymore with the current versions of the library.

 If you install packages by just opening a terminal and running pip, you work might be not reproducible.
 For once, you are not being explicit of the libraries upon which your current project depends, and moreover, library versions for different projects might be incompatible.